-Once an ethnic enclave for the Muslim community in the 1800s, Kampung Gelam–or Kampong Glam as it’s known these days–has since evolved to become a melting pot of vibrant culture.
+Once an ethnic enclave for the Malay community in the 1800s, Kampung Gelam–or Kampong Glam as it’s known these days–has since evolved to become a melting pot of vibrant culture.
 Historically, it was a Malay urban residential area.

 Until then though, we’ve gathered some of the current must-visits whenever you’re around the area!